MJKR-Tech/Rendr/frontend/README.md

 ## Setup

-- Run the commands `npm install` and then `npm start` to start the frontend
+- Run the commands `npm install` and then `npm start` to start the frontend at port 3000
 - A webpage should pop up and the application should be running